From DevOps to DevSecOps: Why I Started Breaking Things on Purpose

 2. Learn one attack vector deeply

 Not the sensational ones.
 The detailed ones.
-The post-mortems.
-Understand how real attacks happen.
+Cloudflare’s blog posts.
+GitLab’s incident reports.
+The ones that explain the root cause, the timeline, and what they changed.
+Understand how real attacks happen in production.

 Find a vulnerability.
 Exploit it responsibly.
+Document the steps.
 See how it feels.

 That feeling — the mix of excitement and dread — is how you know you’re thinking like an attacker.